fightpaulo/fightpaulo/README.md

 <h2>Introducing me</h2>
 <p>Hey guys!
 Welcome to my profile!
-I'm a .NET software developer currently working at <a target="_blank" href="https://vemprafam.com.br/sobre-a-fam/">FAM</a> and recently graduated in computer science.</p>
+I'm a .NET software developer currently working at <a target="_blank" href="https://vemprafam.com.br/sobre-a-fam/">FAM</a> and  graduated in computer science.</p>

 <p>Here, you can find several projects that I created in order to register my studies about a new framework, language or concept.
 Feel free to clone or download them to explore more.</p>